kragen/waterken-server/waterken/README.txt

 -------

 1. Build the server using your IDE
+2. cd remote
+3. Build the command JAR files using: jars.bat
-2. Launch the server by double clicking on serve.jar.
+4. Launch the server by double clicking on serve.jar.
-3. In your browser, visit <http://localhost:8080/>.
+5. In your browser, visit <http://localhost:8080/>.

 Unix
 ----